**THIS POST WAS UPDATED JUNE 1, 2018**

 - Urinary blockage

-Most cases are idiopathic, meaning there’s no specific cause.
+Most cases are idiopathic, meaning that there is no specific identifiable cause.

 - Trauma